noe-protocol/noe/README.md

 - **`undefined`** → condition not satisfied / guard fell through (no-op)
 - **`error`** → strict-mode violation, e.g. `ERR_EPISTEMIC_MISMATCH`, `ERR_CONTEXT_STALE` (refusal; reason recorded in certificate when provenance is enabled)

-Only an emitted action is eligible for execution. **`undefined` and `error` are both non-execution**, and are distinguishable in the provenance record. `undefined` is a benign fall-through; `error` is a strict-mode contract violation worth alerting on.
+Only an emitted action is eligible for execution. **`undefined` and `error` are both non-execution**, and are distinguishable in the provenance record. `undefined` is a benign fall-through (expected); `error` indicates a violated safety contract and should be surfaced to supervision.

 **Scope:** Noe gates discrete, safety-relevant decisions.
 It is **not** a control loop.
 A downstream supervisor/reflex layer must implement the configured fallback (hold/slow/stop).